blue-army/msbuild-docker/README.md

 # msbuild-docker
-a container for running msbuild
+an image with msbuild tools